 Revenue Recognition.
 We derive income from the sale of footwear and royalties earned from licensing the Skechers brand.
 Domestically, goods are shipped Free on Board ("FOB") shipping point directly from our domestic distribution center in Rancho Belago, California.
 For our international wholesale customers in the European community, product is shipped FOB shipping point direct from our distribution center in Liege, Belgium.
 For our distributor sales, the goods are generally delivered directly from the independent factories to our distributors' freight forwarders on a Free Named Carrier ("FCA") basis.
 We recognize revenue on wholesale sales when products are shipped and the customer takes title and assumes risk of loss, collection of the relevant receivable is reasonably assured, persuasive evidence of an arrangement exists and the sales price is fixed or determinable.
 This generally occurs at time of shipment.
 Related costs paid to third-party shipping companies are recorded as a cost of sales.
 We recognize revenue from retail sales at the point of sale.
+Sales and value added taxes collected from retail customers are excluded from reported revenues.
 While customers do not have the right to return goods, we periodically decide to accept returns or provide customers with credits.
 Allowances for estimated returns, discounts, doubtful accounts and chargebacks are provided for when related revenue is recorded.